By Atom | Jun 20, 2023, 4:23 PM

 Spring term: 3rd January – 28th March 2024

 Half term: 12th–16th February 2024

 Summer term: 15th April – 19th July 2024

 QEGS Penrith is an academically-selective school.
 This means that children applying for Year 7 entry will need to take the 11 plus to be considered for a place.

 The 11 plus is a challenging exam designed to select children working within the top academic ability range for their year group.
 Before registering for the exam, speak to your child's teacher to see if the 11 plus and a grammar school education is right for them.

-Registration for the 11 plus at Queen Elizabeth's Grammar School will open in May 2023 and close on 17th July 2023.
-You will be able to apply via an online form on the school website.
+Registration for the 11 plus at Queen Elizabeth's Grammar School opens on 17th April and closes on 17th July 2023.
+You can apply via an online form on the school website.